Route 431 (Israel)

 Highway 431 (כביש 431), is a suburban freeway in the south of the Tel Aviv Metropolitan Area in Israel.
 The freeway connects the Ayalon Highway in the west with Highway 1 in the east.
 It then continues east into Modi'in as a local road.

 The freeway has six lanes (three in each direction) over a total length of 21 km.
 There is also a short Collector/Distributor system between Rishon Darom and Nes Ziona Interchanges.
 There are 12 interchanges along its length, 5 of them freeway to freeway interchanges.
 There are also 54 km of service roads, including exits and entrance ramps.

 The design of the freeway includes a right of way for a double track railway in its median between Ein HaKore and Modi'in.
 Railway sections are currently operational between Be'er Yaakov and HaRishonim Interchange, and between Anava Interchange and Modi'in; construction of the Rishon LeZion–Modi'in railway began in 2019.
 The freeway and railway also cross three existing railway lines along the route and the design allows for a connection to two of them.

 Highway 431 is the first PFI project in Israel.
 Netivey HaYovel, a subsidiary of Danya Cebus and Africa Israel Investments Ltd., was awarded the 25 year tender to build, maintain and operate the freeway.
-As of October 16, 2014, the cost of the freeway had been 2.5 billion NIS (approximately 620 million USD).
-Following the completion of the freeway in February 2016, the company is expecting a 200 million NIS (50 million USD) grant from the state.
+As of October 16, 2014, the cost of the freeway had been 2.5 billion NIS (approximately US$620 million).
+Following the completion of the freeway in February 2016, the company is expecting a 200 million NIS (US$50 million) grant from the state.